TempeHS/TempeHS_Ardunio_Boilerplate/BioMedical_Mechatronics_Task/Patient_Profiles/David.md

 What I need is a sports-specific prosthetic so I can full fill my dream of being a chess master!

-If you would like to know more about what I need, please email me david@outlook.com
+If you would like to know more about what I need, please email me David c/o benjamin.jones21@det.nsw.edu.au

 ## Summary of Medical notes
 - Mid-section trans-radial amputations of the left arm